 This night will be a bit light, starting with some Garlic Rice, Pork Sisig, Shrimp Ginata, and Biko for dessert.

 Lastly, before we go I gently ask the owner and chat with her.
 I do appreciate her kindness of serving us the food I mean as an owner of the restaurant normally they don’t serve clients themselves but here I’m impressed.

-Overall I have visited 10 cities in Portugal, I know that there are more tourist spots that I must visited but for me I chose my destination. despite of the fact that I haven’t visited a lot of popular places and other sites that are recommended on social media.
+Overall I have visited 10 cities in Portugal, I know that there are more tourist spots that I must be visited but for me, I chose my destination. despite the fact that I haven’t visited a lot of popular places and other sites that recommended on social media.

-There were disadvantages parts as well like prices of gasoline are kinda high, most of the museums have entrance fees, locals doesn’t speak english often (on rural areas), Toll fees are expensive so don’t forget include toll fee payment package when rental car like what we did you’ll pay less like 25 euros for the duration of your rent.
+There were disadvantages parts as well as prices of gasoline are kinda high, most of the museums have entrance fees, locals don’t speak English often (in rural areas), Toll fees are expensive so don’t forget include toll fee payment package when rental car like what we did you’ll pay less like 25 euros for your rent.

 I must say 8.5 / 10